Skip to Content

 According to the trust, shipyard workers were particularly at risk of asbestos exposure and related illnesses.
 Building, repairing, maintaining and operating ships exposed millions of shipyard workers worldwide to asbestos.

-04. Asbestos Litigation
+04. Asbestos Lawsuits

-Asbestos Litigation Against Johns-Manville
+Asbestos Lawsuits Against Johns-Manville

 Johns-Manville employees began to complain about lung diseases and disability as a result of asbestos exposure on the job as early as 1929.
 Allegedly, Johns-Manville handled these early claims in private and settled in secrecy.
 However, the number of asbestos claims grew very quickly.

 Sources stated Johns-Manville tried to discredit many of these claims.
 They argued that employees were also negligent because they knew or should have known of the dangers of asbestos.
-The corporation further argued that until 1964, the company wasn’t legally required to have warning labels about asbestos on their products.
+The corporation further argued that, until 1964, the company wasn’t legally required to have warning labels about asbestos on their products.

-Despite such efforts, new mesothelioma and asbestos lawsuits continued to rise, reaching 159 in 1976 and jumping to 792 within two years.
+Despite such efforts, new asbestos lawsuits continued to rise, reaching 159 in 1976 and jumping to 792 within two years.
 By 1979, the company was a defendant or co-defendant in more than 1,500 lawsuits.

 The verdict was upheld on appeal, citing the company’s negligence in exposing employees and clear knowledge of the dangers of asbestos.

 Major manufacturing plants operated in the area, exposing numerous workers and residents to asbestos.
 The 11 New Jersey residents all died of asbestos-related cancer and diseases.
-Many were workers at the plants, but some were also victims of secondhand exposure from family members employed at Johns-Manville facilities.
+Many were workers at the plants, but some were also victims of secondhand exposure from family members employed at Johns-Manville’s facilities.

 Successful Settlements Against Johns-Manville